 Of course, these are just a few of the reasons that I love this strategy, but there are many more, such as additional downside protection in bad markets, more fiscally responsible managers, and what I refer to as the ability to have your cake and eat it if you want to -- meaning you can take the income now or reinvest it for the future.

-Some of you will recall that I recently promised to share how one could find solid dividend payers of their own, and I did just that in this article.
+Some of you will recall that I recently promised to share how one could find solid dividend-payers of one's own, and I did just that in this article.
 Of course, if you determine that you don't have the time or inclination for such activities, we're happy to dig up the best dividends in the market for you each month in the pages of Income Investor.

 This article was originally published on Jan.
 31, 2005.
 It has been updated.

 Mathew Emmert can pick Waldo out of a crowd in five seconds flat, every time.
-He's also the senior investment analyst of Motley Fool Income Investor.
-Try it for 30 days via the Fool's guaranteed no-riskfree trial.
-Mathew owns shares of GE and PepsiCo, though he wouldn't touch Google at this price, despite his love of a good search.
-The Fool isinvestors writing for investors.
-Fool disclosure rules are here.
+He's also the lead analyst of Motley Fool Income Investor.
+Mercury General is one of his newsletter's recommendations.
+Try it for 30 days via the Fool's guaranteed no-risk free trial.
+Mathew owns shares of Altria.
+Fool disclosure rules arehere.